 Nearest town: Silverthorne

 The hike to this alpine lake in the Eagles Nest Wilderness and its dispersed backcountry camping spots (look for places where others have made camp before) begins at the Rock Creek trailhead, the road to which is located about 7.5 miles north of Silverthorne on CO 9.
 The 6.2-mile (one way) trail is strenuous, as it gains nearly 2,500 feet in elevation through dense forest.
 But the payoff—striking views of the Gore Range and a campsite nestled in the trees beside an arrestingly turquoise body of water—is worth the uphill haul.
+(Editor's Note: A reader informed us that it's best to park at Rock Creek trailhead.
+Overnight parking at Willowbrook trailhead may result in your car getting towed.)

 Rule No. 1: You Can Eat Well In The Wilderness